JeremyTCD/DotNetCore.ProjectHost/ReadMe.md

 referenced as part of a package.

 Project runner entry method:
-`JeremyTCD.ProjectRunner.ProjectRunner.Run(string projFile, string entryAssemblyFile, string entryClassName, string[] args)` Does the following:
+`JeremyTCD.ProjectRunner.Runner.Run(string projFile, string entryAssemblyFile, string entryClassName, string[] args)` Does the following:
 - Restores, builds and publishes (to a folder) project specified by `projectFile`
 - Creates `AssemblyLoadContext` that loads assemblies from build output folder